namboy94/octorust/README.md

     1. Install the python application
     2. Create the directory ~/.octorust
     3. Copy octolib and any dependencies like libcore and libc to ~/.octorust
+    4. Compile the libcore and libc crates and install them in the rustup toolchain installation directory for SPARC
-    4. Install a sparc-elf-gcc if one could not be found in $PATH
+    5. Install a sparc-elf-gcc if one could not be found in $PATH

 Once installed, make sure that `~/.local/bin` is in your path, which should make it possible to call the `octorust` command.